nim-lang/Nim/doc/manual.md

 Type casts should not be confused with *type conversions,* as mentioned in the prior section.
-Unlike type conversions, a type cast cannot change the underlying bit pattern of the data being casted (aside from that the size of the target type may differ from the source type).
+Unlike type conversions, a type cast cannot change the underlying bit pattern of the data being cast (aside from that the size of the target type may differ from the source type).
 Casting resembles *type punning* in other languages or C++'s `reinterpret_cast`:cpp: and `bit_cast`:cpp: features.